 Remark 4.8.
-A useful generalization of Bean's theorem is due to Mike Starbird and one of his student [Reference?].
-Instead of stars one can consider birds (Figure 27) and ask: what is the difference between a star and a bird?
+A useful generalization of Bean's theorem is due to Mike Starbird and Richard Denman [DS83].
+Instead of stars one can consider birds (Figure 31) and ask: what is the difference between a star and a bird?
 While a star is starlike, meaning that a single radial crush reduces it to a point, a bird is recursively starlike or birdlike which means that a finite number of starlike crushes are enough to turn the bird into a point.
-Going through the arguments above, it becomes clear that they generalize to birdlike decompositions and it turns out that this is exactly what we need in the proof of the Poincaré conjecture; we will need to shrink 2-stage birds instead of stars.
-In [Fre82] there are things called "red blood cells" (Figure 28) which have to be crushed.
-These are sets of the form $S^1 \times B^3 \cup B^2$ where ∂B^2 goes to $S^1 \times \{p\}$ where $p \in \partial B^3$.
+All of the arguments above generalize immediatly to birdlike decompositions, and it turns out that this is exactly what we will need in the proof of the Poincaré conjecture; we will need to shrink 2-stage birds instead of stars.

+Specifically, we'll encounter sets which are a union of $S^1 \times B^3$ with a disk $D^2$ where $\partial B^2$ is attached to $S^1 \times \{p\}$ where $p \in \partial B^3$ (Figure 32).
 If such a set is embedded in a standard way in Euclidean space then it has birdlike equivalent structure.
-Roughly, it becomes starlike after crushing the central B^2 but the precise argument involves keeping track of some normal directions.
+Roughly, it becomes starlike after crushing the central $B^2$ (a precise argument would require keeping track of collared neighborhoods).
+In [Fre82] these sets are called "red blood cells".